richardszhu/br-pdv/README.md

 Load vis_clean.ipynb in Jupyter Notebooks

-## To Do:
+## Developer To Do:

-make a way to pass in tickers to create a portfolio.
-Possibly a front end.
+Create a front end GUI to make it easier to construct a portfolio

 Options of what to measure diversity of: country, currency, exchangeAcronym, issFtse1Industry, issFtse3Sector